 Tweet Photo is technically quite simple.
 I think I built the first version in a couple of days and honestly I haven't touched the codebase much since then.
 Most of my products are geared towards makers, so it's a nice change to see my work used by celebrities and random non-maker people.

-I know you were recently on the hunt for a freelance developer to help with WIP.
-Do you usually prefer to work on your own or have you ever teamed up with another maker before?
+Do you usually prefer to work on your own or have you ever teamed up with another freelance web developer?

 I have worked in small teams before, but I find I can move much faster when I can make decisions on-the-fly.
 I try to chose to work on products that lend themselves to that approach.
 It doesn't work for all concepts.